ksu-is/Quatez-Sneaker-Repository-Project-/projectroadmap.md

-Welcome Screen of Code is initiated
+# Welcome Screen of Code is initiated

-Button was added to homescreen MD readme file
+# Button was added to homescreen MD readme file

-Screenshots of Jordan Shoe Collection uploaded to repository
+# Screenshots of Jordan Shoe Collection uploaded to repository

-Center of Alignment of Welcome Screen using Markdown
+# Center of Alignment of Welcome Screen using Markdown

-Center Alighment of Jordan Screen using Markdown
+# Center Alighment of Jordan Screen using Markdown

-Screenshot of Yeezy Shoes uploaded to repository
+# Screenshot of Yeezy Shoes uploaded to repository

-"Click Here" and "View Yeezys" Buttons added to readme file
+# "Click Here" and "View Yeezys" Buttons added to readme file

-Center alighment of Yeezy Shoes using markdown
+# Center alighment of Yeezy Shoes using markdown

+# Airmax Shoe Chart was added

+# Airmax Shoe Chart center alignment and biutton added

-Python Code File Added
+# Python Code File Added

-PIL downloaded to computer to be able to use "show_image" command
+# PIL downloaded to computer to be able to use "show_image" command

-Font commands added to python code file
+# Font commands added to python code file

-Python Code using LS in terminal
+# Python Code using LS in terminal

-Python Code function allows "click here" button to show up.
+# Python Code function allows "click here" button to show up.
 Once you click the button, the welcome screen appears